Providing a safe and confidential setting for students to explore personal concerns and restore emotional balance.

 During this unprecedented time, the counseling center is committed to providing services to all students.
 Counseling and psychiatric services are freely available to all Old Westbury students either in person or via telehealth (by video chats or by phone).

-If you wish to schedule an appointment with our counselors, please contact us by email at email@example.com or call us 516-876-3053, and we will respond as soon as possible.
+If you wish to schedule an appointment with our counselors, please contact us by email at firstname.lastname@example.org or call us 516-876-3053, and we will respond as soon as possible. *Please leave a message if we are unable to answer your call, we will respond to you as soon as we can.

 About our services